-The STATION INTERFACE connector (DB25) on the back of the Exporter Plus contains nine digital inputs.
-These inputs allow you to remotely control various operational characteristics of the Exporter Plus.
+The STATION INTERFACE connector (DB25) on the back of the Exporter Plus contains nine digital inputs and six digital outputs.
+These inputs and outputs allow you to remotely control various operational characteristics of the Exporter Plus and monitor its performance.

-See Table 7.1 on page 7-2 for a list of the digital inputs, interfacing logic levels, functional description, and STATION INTERFACE pin number.
+See Table 7.1 on page 7-2 for a list of the digital inputs and outputs, interfacing logic levels, functional description, and STATION INTERFACE pin number.